Jaén – Estadio Municipal de La Victoria

 real jaen090613a

-The design was heralded as the way forward for small town clubs and won awards and praise in architectural circles.
-Interestingly, whilst the design has had its imitators, Rubiño García Márquez has not built another stadium, although they did submit unsuccessful bids for the new stadium builds in Zamora & Almeria.
-In August 2021, the council of Jaén took steps to regain control of the Estadio Nuevo de la Victoria from its tenants, Real Jaén.
-The stadium has been abandoned in a state of disrepair since the end of the 2020-21 season.
+The design was heralded as the way forward for small-town clubs and won awards and praise in architectural circles.
+Interestingly, whilst the design has had its imitators, Rubiño García Márquez has not built another stadium, although they did submit unsuccessful bids for the new stadium builds in Zamora & Almería.
+In August 2021, the council of Jaén took steps to regain control of the Estadio Municipal de La Victoria from its tenants, Real Jaén.
+The stadium had been effectively abandoned in a state of disrepair following the club’s demotion to the Tercera Federación at the end of the 2020-21 season.
+Real Jaén failed to fulfil the first fixture of the 2021-22 season against CF Motril, but later in September, the Fomento y Promoción del Real Jaén became the majority shareholder and brought about a degree of stability.
+In 2023, the metal cladding on the roof of main roof was replaced and the exterior was revamped with new signage and neon lighting in a fetching shade of purple, to match that on the club badge.
+The parking lot was extended and the troublesome playing surface was relaid.

 search previous next tag category expand menu location phone mail time cart zoom edit close